 2000 14th St NW

 The DC Center for the LGBT Community has a mission of educating, empowering, celebrating, and connecting the lesbian, gay, bisexual, and transgender community of Washington, DC.
 The Staff Social Worker/Therapist helps to achieve this mission by providing mental health support services to survivors of violence, crime, and trauma.
 These services are available free-of-charge to our community members due to grant funding from the Office of Victim Services and Justice Grants (OVSJG).
-The Staff Social Worker/Therapist will see clients individually and in group settings, as well as in a couples/collateral therapy capacity, if requested.
-The person who fills this position is also responsible for other related projects, such as supporting the social work team in quarterly reporting and management of the OVSJG grant, outreach and education in the LGBTQ community, and assisting the mission, vision, and values of The DC Anti-Violence Project (DC AVP).
+The Staff Social Worker/Therapist will see clients individually, with a chance to also work with clients in group settings.
+The person who fills this position is also responsible for other related projects, such as supporting the social work team in quarterly reporting and management of the OVSJG grant and occasional outreach and education opportunities in the LGBTQ community.
 They will report to the Executive Director.
-Please note that this position does not provide on-site clinical supervision hours, so should candidate want to pursue clinical supervision, they must do so off-site, with partial coverage of supervision covered by the DC Center.
+Please note that this position does not provide on-site clinical supervision hours, so should candidate want to pursue clinical supervision, they must do so off-site.

-The Staff Social Worker/Therapist must have the appropriate licensure to practice in DC (LGSW or LICSW) and have at least 2 years’ experience working as a clinician with a diverse client population.
+The Staff Social Worker/Therapist must have the appropriate licensure to practice in DC (LGSW or LICSW) and be able to work 20 hours a week (flexible schedule dependent on client need).
+The ideal candidates will have at least 2 years’ experience working as a clinician with a diverse client population.
 They must also have a demonstrated ability to work with LGBTQ+ adults, to work well in a team, to problem solve and communicate at all levels verbally as well as in writing.
-Must be self-motivated and be able to build and maintain relationships, both with colleagues and with key stakeholders in the larger victim-serving network of Washington, DC.
-The ideal candidate will have prior nonprofit/grant management experience and is well adept at multitasking in a fast-paced environment.
+Must be self-motivated and be able to build and maintain relationships, both with colleagues and community members, as well as be well adept at working in a fast pace environment.
 Bilingual capabilities are strongly preferred, but not required.

 Functions and Duties